lgsvl/simulator/Docs/getting-started.md

 ### Guide to simulator functionality

-Look [here](Docs/keyboard-shortcuts.md) for a guide to currently available functionality and keyboard shortcuts for using the simulator.
+Look [here](keyboard-shortcuts.md) for a guide to currently available functionality and keyboard shortcuts for using the simulator.

 ## Contact

 Please feel free to provide feedback or ask questions by creating a Github issue.
-For inquiries about collaboration, please email Dmitry Zelenkovsky at dmitry.zelenkovsky@lge.com.
+For inquiries about collaboration, please email us at <contact@lgsvlsimulator.com>.